Programs at a Glance

 The Department of Music offers a 64-credit major in music leading to the BS degree.
 The undergraduate program offers a general program of study with emphasis on theory (18 credits), musicianship (4 credits), history (15 credits), and performance (12 credits) within a liberal arts college curriculum.
 Students also choose 12 credits of Music electives and complete their program with a 3-credit senior project (such as senior recital, composition project, or research paper).
 Graduates of the music program will be prepared for further study in all avenues of music.
 Successful graduates have gone on to careers in education, journalism, performance, and music technology.
 Acceptance and placement in theory, musicianship, and performance courses will be by exams and interviews administered by appropriate faculty.

 A 12-credit minor and an 18-credit enhanced minor in music are also offered, requiring any undergraduate music courses except MSH 114, MSH 115, and MSH 245.
 For further information, please consult with the Music Department.

-The MAT program is a professional degree for those who plan on teaching in public schools.
-It leads to New York State Professional Certification.
-The combined master's degree in applied music and music teaching offers students a professional level of performance and the opportunity to continue serious study in music while simultaneously developing teaching options.
+The 42-credit MAT is a professional degree for those who plan on teaching music, providing students with the Master's component for New York State Professional Certification.
+It is a combined degree in applied music and music teaching, offering students a professional level of performance and the opportunity to continue serious study in music, while simultaneously developing teaching options.
 The program is designed to prepare students for K-12 certification.
-Students will be assigned fieldwork and student teaching, and will be supervised by faculty members in the Departments of Music, Early Childhood and Childhood Education, and Middle and High School Education.
-Graduate advisers or coordinators of the three departments will provide counseling.
+Students are assigned fieldwork and student teaching, and are supervised by faculty members in the Departments of Music, Early Childhood and Childhood Education, and Middle and High School Education.
+Graduate advisers or coordinators of the three departments provide counseling.

 Dr. Diana Mittler-Battipaglia

 Last modified: Jun 17, 2014